 In these circumstances Players must be notified of the terms offered within four days of the Club’s last such match.

-67.3 Subject to the provisions of this Regulation 67, any Club which makes an offer in accordance with Regulation 67.2 of re engagement to a Contract Player who is an Under 24 Player and which is in the opinion of the Board not less favourable than the Player’s current contractual terms, shall be entitled to a Compensation Fee in respect of the loss of the Player’s registration, should the Player sign for another Club.
-In order to comply with this Regulation, the annual value of the terms offered must be at least equivalent to the most favourable year’s terms in the Player’s previous contract.
+68.3 Subject to the provisions of this Regulation 68, any Club which makes an offer in accordance with Regulation 68.2 of re engagement to a Contract Player who is an Under 24 Player and which is in the opinion of the Board not less favourable than the current remuneration provisions set out at Schedule 2 of the Player’s Standard Contract, shall be entitled to a Compensation Fee in respect of the loss of the Player’s registration, should the Player sign for another Club.
+In order to comply with this Regulation, the annual value of the terms offered must be at least equivalent to the most favourable year’s renumeration in the Player’s previous contract (taking into account prospective divisional status and any divisional related payment provisions).
 The terms offered to Players for re engagements must be as favourable overall except that a signing on fee included in the previous contract and stated to be a once only payment need not be repeated.
 Copies of all offers of re engagement made to Contract Players must be sent to The League.

-In the event of the Player wishing to sign for a Club not in membership of The League or The Premier League, i.e. a non-League Club, The Football Association Rule C.1.14.5 applies in respect of the registration of Players by clubs in other leagues.
+In the event of the Player wishing to sign for a Club not in membership of The League or The Premier League, i.e. a non-League Club, The Football Association Rule C79 – C88 applies in respect of the registration of Players by clubs in other leagues.

-67.9 If the Player, who is an Under 24 Player, does not accept the said offer of re engagement and/ or indicates that he wishes to leave the Club holding his registration, but his registration is not transferred to another Club before the date of expiry of his contract, then the Club holding his registration may after such expiry date either:
+68.9 If the Player, who is an Under 24 Player, does not accept the said offer of re engagement and/ or indicates that he wishes to leave the Club holding his registration, but his registration is not transferred to another Club before the date of expiry of his contract, then the Club holding his registration may after such expiry date either:

 If the salary is reduced during the summer months, the severance payment is calculated on the average monthly salary across the final year of the contract.

-67.16.4 the Player was named by the new club on a team sheet in any match (including friendly or training matches),
+68.16.4 the Player was named by the new club on a Team Sheet in any match (including friendly or training matches),

 whichever is the earlier.
 For the purposes of determining the amount payable by the new Club, the Player’s salary with that Club will be deemed to be an amount equal to the average weekly wage to be paid to that Player by the new Club in the first Season of his employment.